julien123123/Memregs/nrfutils/readme.md

 - `n` register number form 0 to 31
 - `val` the value you want to put in the given register.
 It must be bytes or a bytearray of 4 8bit bytes.

+## mktime(time_tuple)
+This essentially converts a time.localtime() tuple into a micropython timestamp integer.

+- `time_tuple` a tuple in the format (year, month, mday, hour, minute, second, weekday, yearday)

+## localtime(seconds)
+This function converts a micropython timestamp integer into a time.localtime() tuple.
+- `seconds` a micropython timestamp integer

 ## SleepMemory Class